Daniel-Trung-Nguyen/Daniel-Trung-Nguyen.github.io/README.md

 - **2024** Developing the open-source web-based model called the California Resiliency Index (CaRI), a regenerative conservation planning tool.
 - **2023** Principal scientist, leading the development of grazingDNDC model for use in Regrow’s MRV platform and MRV solution for small holder rice systems.
 - **2022** Principal investigator of the National Soil Carbon Innovation Challenge – Development and Demonstration Grants, by Department of Industry, Science and Resources.
-- **2022** Chief investigator of the National Soil Carbon Innovation Challenge – Feasibility Study Grants, by Department of Industry, Science and Resources.
+- **2022** Principal investigator of the National Soil Carbon Innovation Challenge – Feasibility Study Grants, by Department of Industry, Science and Resources.
 - **2022** Developer of the 2021 soil carbon credit calculator for the Clean Energy Regulator.
 - **2021** Chief investigator of the Meat & Livestock Australia’s pasture dieback project.
 - **2021** Technical reviewer for the 2021 Carbon Credits (Carbon Farming Initiative—Estimation of Soil Organic Carbon Sequestration using Measurement and Models) Methodology Determination for the Clean Energy Regulator, Australian Government.